 One Health Initiative Task Force, 2008

 I’ve heard/read that the One Health community is dominated by veterinarians and medics, and that medics are less engaged with One Health.
 That said, the social sciences have been brought into the forefront more recently but, relatively speaking, the community still appears to be a sea of veterinarians.
 As an ecologist I’m keen to see a more prominent role from people with my background; after all, both tackling zoonotic diseases and related conflicts with domestic animals and wildlife go hand in hand with the study of ecology.
-However, I recognise that the community may already be populated with ecologists, I just haven’t seen any taking a leadership role in One Health.
+However, I recognise that, due to my relatively recent interest in the subject, I may be naïve to any prominent role in the community by ecologists.

 Unfortunately there wasn’t a large response.
 With a small sample size (~1% of participants) we can’t infer much, but the poll seems to reflect what I’ve heard/read and, most strikingly, there is little representation of the environmental health sector, which has been noted recently (see here).
 So it would seem the community still has room for growth before it is representative of the concept it desires to be.

 The above is a distraction from what was a very good conference.
 I am supportive of the One Health approach and I hope I can integrate better into the growing community.
 The conference was very encouraging for global disease management, and it was great to see the various collaborative efforts being made to better the health of humans, animals, plants and the environment.

 Below are some of the highlights from the talks I ‘attended’ at the conference.
 This doesn’t include any of the great posters (>900) or the many talks on anti-microbial resistance (which was a major component of the conference that I hope to catch up on before the talks are taken down in December).